 Witnesses (England and Wales)

-The following are some of the measures in the YJCEA 1999.
-The measures are also discussed in Chapter 2 of the Equal Treatment Bench Book (above).
+The following are some of the measures in the YJCEA 1999:

-- screening the witness from the accused (s.23)
+- Screening the witness from the accused (s.23)

-- live video link (s.24);
+- live video link (s.24)

 - video recording of the evidence in chief, ie your main evidence before cross-examination (s.27).